jeffhandley/QuickReactions/_tutorial/11-routing.md

 1. npm install express -save

 With `Express` installed, we can now get rid of our raw **http** code, spin up an `Express` server instance instead, and then use `express.static` to serve our static files.
-With that in place, we can use a `&lt;script src="..."&gt;&lt;/script&gt;` tag to get our `Timestamp.js` file down to the browser.
+With that in place, we can use a `<script src="..."></script>` tag to get our `Timestamp.js` file down to the browser.
 Here's what `index.jsx` looks like after those transformations.

 <pre class="brush: js">
 var React = require('react')